Pandaroses/doubletapp/notes/nea.typ

     let mut interval = interval(Duration::from_secs(5));

     loop {
-        let websocket_futures = futures::future::select_all(
+      // combines all websocket futures into one, allows for all to be awaited at once let websocket_futures = futures::future::select_all(
             receivers
                 .iter_mut()
                 .enumerate()
                 .map(|(i, ws)| Box::pin(async move { (i, ws.next().await) })),
         );

-        select! {
+        //tokio select macro, allows for multiple futures to be awaited at once, while not impacting performance, particularly efficient select! {
             (result, _, _) = websocket_futures => {
                 let (idx, msg_result) = result;